Residential Segregation - Black/White*

 Key Measure Methods

 Racial/ethnic residential segregation refers to the degree to which two or more groups live separately from one another in a geographic area.
 The index of dissimilarity is a demographic measure of the evenness with which two groups (Black and white residents, in this case) are distributed across the component geographic areas (census tracts, in this case) that make up a larger area (counties, in this case).

 The residential segregation index ranges from 0 (complete integration) to 100 (complete segregation).
 The index score can be interpreted as the percentage of either Black or white residents that would have to move to different geographic areas in order to produce a distribution that matches that of the larger area.

 A missing value is reported for counties with Black population less than 100 in the time frame.

-The Black/White residential segregation measure is only available for counties with a Black population of at least 100 (applies to approximately 65% of US counties).
+The measure of Residential Segregation - Black/White is only available for counties with a Black population of at least 100 persons (applies to approximately 65% of US counties).

 This measure is a reflection of racial and not ethnic discrimination.